Home/Articles/News

 What divisions is the CZ TS 3 Orange legal for?

 The TS 3 Orange is designed for IPSC Optics and USPSA Limited Optics divisions, both of which allow slide-mounted red dot sights on full-size competition pistols.
-The pistol also remains legal for IPSC Standard and USPSA Limited divisions when run without an optic, using the included adjustable rear sight.
+CZ developed and markets the pistol specifically for those optics divisions.
 Check your specific sanctioning body for current equipment rules, as division requirements can change between seasons.

 Who is Eric Grauffel and why is he associated with the TS 3 Orange?